api3dao/old-api3-docs/docs/airnode/v0.5/grp-providers/guides/build-an-airnode/http-gateway.md

 ## Using CURL

-In order to test an endpoint, via the HTTP gateway, make an HTTP POST request with endpointId as a path parameter, the x-api-key in the header and endpoint parameters in the request body.
+In order to test an endpoint, via the HTTP gateway, make an HTTP POST request with endpointId as a path parameter, the `Content-Type` header set to `application/json`, the `x-api-key` header and endpoint parameters in the request body.
 As an alternative to CURL try an app such as [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/product/rest-client/).
 Windows users can also use